bguiz/kndrck.co/content/posts/practical_guide_build_zk_dapps.md

 # Zero Knowledge Circuits

-Our goal here is to create a circuit which when supplied with a `private key`, and an array of `public keys`, constructs a proof if and only if the private key corresponds to one of the public keys (i.e it will fail if the `private key` does not correspond to one of the `public keys` as the contraint fails and no proof can be generated).
+Our goal here is to create a circuit which when supplied with a `private key`, and an array of `public keys`, constructs a proof if and only if the private key corresponds to one of the public keys (i.e. it will fail if the `private key` does not correspond to one of the `public keys` as the constraint fails and no proof can be generated).

 In pseudocode land, it will be something like: